BtheGit/redux-redux/README.md

 const store = createStore(counterReducer)
 ```

 Ok, we're ready to roll.
-Oh, right, we need a program to use this with!
+Oh wait...we need a program to use this with!
 Let's make the absolute bare minimum (sorry CSS) program.
 We want it to have one display (the counter value) and three buttons (one for each action).
 We aren't going to use any fancy framework, we won't even create DOM nodes dynamically.
 We're just going to use Javascript to hook on to an existing element and innerHTML to rewrite it's value every time we get an update from the store.
 Like this:

 ```html
 <div id="counter">0</div>